shadowsocks/shadowsocks-manager/docker/README.md

 ## Note about using mysql for shadowsocks-manager

-   DO NOT using MySQL single table For shadowsocks-manager because it will cause synchronization problems.
+   DO NOT using MySQL single table for shadowsocks-managers because it will cause synchronization problems (the online/offline indicator for each server will have bugs).
 If you have to use MySQL, using one table for each manager.
 The simplest way is to use sqlite for shadowsocks-manager.